larsalbrecht/SmartHotEdit/README.md

 ## Plugins
 SmartHotEdit can handle plugins to add support for custom functionality.
+Inside SmartHotEdit there is a pluginengine for C#.

 ### C*#*
 You can write plugins in C#.
 For this, there is a small project (SmartHotEditPluginHost) with the needed classes.
 #### Example Plugins